autolab/Autolab/docs/features/metrics.md

 ![Metrics](/images/risk_metrics.png)

 From our interviews with instructors, we understand that different courses have different measures of whether a student is at risk.
 As such, a set of risk conditions together will define the course's risk metrics.
 We intend to add more conditions to the risk metrics in the future.
-Feel free to suggest them via our [GitHub Issues](https://github.com/autolab/Autolab/issues) page.
+Feel free to suggest them via our <a href="https://github.com/autolab/Autolab/issues" target="_blank">GitHub Issues</a> page.

 ### Risk Condition Rationale